 Multi-domain Topology Stitching

-As assumed in the beginning of this section, MDSC does not have the knowledge of topologies from each domain until each PNC reports its topology, so the topology abstraction on MDSC starts from the topology reporting on MPI.
+As assumed in the beginning of this section, MDSC does not have any knowledge of the topologies of each domain until each PNC reports its own abstraction topology, so the MDSC needs to merge together the abstract topologies provided by different PNCs, at the MPIs, to build its own topology view, as described in section 4.3 of [TE-TOPO].

 Given the topologies reported from multiple PNCs, the MDSC need to stitch the multi-domain topology and obtain the full map of topology.
-The topology of each domain main be in an abstracted shape (refer to section XX of fwk for different level of abstraction), while the inter-domain link information MUST be complete and fully configured by the MDSC.
+The topology of each domain main be in an abstracted shape (refer to section 5.2 of [ACTN-Fwk]for different level of abstraction), while the inter-domain link information MUST be complete and fully configured by the MDSC.

+The inter-domain link information is reported to the MDSC by the two PNCs, controlling the two ends of the inter-domain link.

+The MDSC needs to understand how to "stitch" together these inter-domain links.

-The inter-domain link information is reported to the MDSC by the two PNCs, controlling the two ends of the inter-domain link, using the plug-id information, defined in [TE-TOPO].
-The value of the reported plug-id information can be either configured, within the two PNC domains, and assigned by a central network authority or automatically discovered using LMP-based discovery mechanism defined in [RFC6898].
+One possibility is to use the plug-id information, defined in [TE-TOPO]: two inter-domain links reporting the same plug-id value can be merged as a single intra-domain link within any MDSC native topology.
+The value of the reported plug-id information can be either assigned by a central network authority, and configured within the two PNC domains, or it can be discovered using automatic discovery mechanisms (e.g., LMP-based, as defined in [RFC6898]).

-[Editor’s note:] Need to further investigate the options for multi-domain topology stitching.
+In case the plug-id values are assigned by a central authority, it is under the central authority responsibility to assign unique values.

+In case the plug-id values are automatically discovered, the information discovered by the automatic discovery mechanisms needs to be encoded as a bit string within the plug-id value.
+This encoding is implementation specific but the encoding rules need to be consistent across all the PNCs.

+In case of co-existence within the same network of multiple sources for the plug-id (e.g., central authority and automatic discovery or even different automatic discovery mechanisms), it is RECOMMENDED that the plug-id namespace is partitioned to avoid that different sources assign the same plug-id value to different inter-domain link.
+The encoding of the plug-id namespace within the plug-id value is implementation specific but needs to be consistent across all the PNCs.

+Another possibility is to pre-configure, either in the adjacent PNCs or in the MDSC, the association between the inter-domain link identifiers (topology-id, node-id and link-tp-id) assigned by the two adjacent PNCs to the same inter-domain link.

+This option requires further investigation.

 Multi-domain Service Configuration

-Multi-domain service configuration can be found in section 6.3 of [TNBI-usecase].
+Multi-domain service configuration can be found in section 6.3 of [TNBI-Usecases].

 As an example, the objective in this section is to configure a transport service between C-R1 and C-R5.
 The cross-domain routing is assumed to be C-R1 <-> S3 <-> S2 <-> S31 <-> S33 <-> S34 <->S15 <-> S18 <-> C-R5.

 According to the different client signal type, there is different adaptation required.
-In this document, we are trying our best to reuse what has been defined in [use-case1], which is the single domain case.
+In this document, we are trying our best to reuse what has been defined in [TNBI-UseCase-1], which is the single domain case.

 Procedure Description